dctrotz/SceneGraphDeveloperExtensions/samples/1_Setup+and+HelloWorld/Readme.md

 The first line is there because all of the views are developed for HD and autoscaled by the firmware to FHD and SD.
 The second - because framework uses RAF.

 Now it is time to start coding your channel!
-We begin with the Main.brs file.
+We begin with the `Main.brs` file.
-You should add the line override the function “GetSceneName()” to provide SGDEX the name of your entry scene.
+You should add the line override the function `GetSceneName()` to provide SGDEX the name of your entry scene.
 It should look like this:

 ```
 function GetSceneName() as String